Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 06: In-place Reversal of a LinkedList.md

 result.printList();
 ````

-- The time complexity of our algorithm will be `O(N)`where  `‘N’` is the total number of nodes in the LinkedList.
+- The time complexity of our algorithm will be `O(N)`where  `‘N’` is the total number of nodes in the <b>LinkedList</b>.
 - We only used constant space, therefore, the space complexity of our algorithm is `O(1)`.
 ## 🌟 Rotate a LinkedList (medium)
 https://leetcode.com/problems/rotate-list/

-> Given the head of a Singly LinkedList and a number `‘k’`, rotate the LinkedList to the right by `‘k’` nodes.
+> Given the head of a Singly <b>LinkedList</b> and a number `K`, rotate the <b>LinkedList</b> to the right by `K` nodes.

-Another way of defining the rotation is to take the sub-list of `‘k’` ending nodes of the LinkedList and connect them to the beginning.
+Another way of defining the rotation is to take the sub-list of `K` ending nodes of the <b>LinkedList</b> and connect them to the beginning.
 Other than that we have to do three more things:

-1. Connect the last node of the LinkedList to the head, because the list will have a different tail after the rotation.
+1. Connect the last node of the <b>LinkedList</b> to the head, because the list will have a different tail after the rotation.
-2. The new head of the LinkedList will be the node at the beginning of the sublist.
+2. The new head of the <b>LinkedList</b> will be the node at the beginning of the sublist.
-3. The node right before the start of sub-list will be the new tail of the rotated LinkedList.
+3. The node right before the start of sub-list will be the new tail of the rotated <b>LinkedList</b>.

 ````js
 class Node {